Why is this important?

 If after discussion and negotiation, the local education authority or school still refuses to accept your choice of school and you find the alternative that is being offered unacceptable, you have a right to refer this decision to an independent appeal committee set up by the authority.
 If the appeal committee confirms the authority's decision to refuse the request, you can refer the case to the sheriff for your area.

-If a parent wishes to appeal against a decision by a school or local education authority s/he should consult an experienced adviser, for example, a Citizens Advice Bureau.
+If a parent wishes to appeal against a decision by a school or local education authority s/he should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.
 There is a toolkit that may help you to make an appeal.
 It is produced by Govan Law Centre and is available at their website at www.govanlc.com.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.